duyet/okie.one/INSTALL.md

 -- ALTER TABLE users ENABLE ROW LEVEL SECURITY;
 -- CREATE POLICY "Users can view their own data."
 ON users FOR SELECT USING (auth.uid() = id);
 -- CREATE POLICY "Users can update their own data."
 ON users FOR UPDATE USING (auth.uid() = id);
--- ... add policies for other tables (agents, chats, messages, etc.) ...
+-- ... add policies for other tables (chats, messages, etc.) ...
 ```

 ### Storage Setup